-- an office/living three-storey building intended for accommodation of 50 people (25 people during winter when each person is provided with a single living room), five scientific laboratories (meteorological, 'wet' and dry oceanographic, and for satellite imagery, geophysical and hydrobiological studies), living rooms, a station office, radio-information hub, medical unit, galley, food supply storage, dining/mess room, gym, sauna, toilets and shower cubicles; and - a radio-electronic observation unit for monitoring the satellite constellation orbits of the GLONASS navigation system and geodetic monitoring of the tectonic Earth's crust movements from GPS and GLONASS satellite systems, a geomagnetic pavilion, and radar for monitoring the state of coastal ice and icebergs and for air traffic control of helicopters and low-flying airplanes.
+- an office/living three-storey building intended for accommodation of 50 people (25 people during winter when each person is provided with a single living room), five scientific laboratories (meteorological, 'wet' and dry oceanographic, and for satellite imagery, geophysical and hydrobiological studies), living rooms, a station office, radio-information hub, medical unit, galley, food supply storage, dining/mess room, gym, sauna, toilets and shower cubicles; - a two-story building of the energy complex ('ZEM') housing a diesel power station, repair shop for up to eight transport vehicles, an automated boiler plant for heating the station (using waste oil products), a desalination plant, the station's sewage treatment systems, and repair shops; - an observation post for monitoring the satellite constellation orbits of the GLONASS navigation system and geodetic monitoring of the tectonic Earth's crust movements from GPS and GLONASS satellite systems, a geomagnetic pavilion, and radar for monitoring the state of coastal ice and icebergs and for air traffic control of helicopters and low-flying airplanes; and - a hangar/garage for winter storage of traverse vehicles used to supply Vostok station with continental sledge-caterpillar convoys.
+(The building was converted into a garage from the old power station complex.)